Sekondi-Takoradi: World War II

 During World War II, RAF Takoradi was an important staging point for British aircraft destined for Egypt.
-Spitfire fighter planes were shipped in crates from England to Takoradi where they were assembled and then flown via Nigeria and Sudan to Libya.
+Spitfire fighter planes were shipped in crates from England to Takoradi, where they were assembled and flown via Nigeria and Sudan to Libya.
 26 Squadron SAAF was also based in Takoradi during the conflict, flying anti-submarine and convoy protection patrols over the Atlantic.
 Some South African airmen are buried in the Takoradi European Public cemetery.

 20th century to present

-Both cities amalgamated on 2 December 1946.
+The two cities amalgamated after the war, on 2 December 1946.
 On 20 November 1969, the city became the seat of the Roman Catholic Diocese of Sekondi–Takoradi.